PoteznaSowa/SNESAudioMods/README.md

 - reduce the latency of SFXs even further.

 ## Donkey Kong Country 2/3 SPC engine (RareSPC2_base.asm, RareSPC_dkq.asm, RareSPC_dkdt.asm)
-Like a previous one, this engine also underwent a high number of improvements in its code.
+Like a previous one, this engine also underwent many improvements in its code.

 Added features:
 - score data processing in the background when being idle;